 Originally, the Center had one preschool room for children ages 3 - 5.
 Now we are able to have two preschool rooms.
 The first one is designated for 3's and early 4's.
 We are able to accommodate 14 children in this room with 2 teachers.

 The other preschool room is for 4's and early 5's (PS4).
 We are able to accommodate 16 children in PS4.
 A combination of groupings is possible with this age range.
 Teacher-child ratios is one to eight.

 Activities for children from five to nine years old after school hours(3:30-5:30 P.M.).
 Full day programs when public schools are closed for vacations are available.
 This area serves as the large motor area during the morning and the school aged children room in the afternoon.

 The SUNY Potsdam child care center, Inc. is the recipient of a Health and Safety Grant award from the Family Benefits Committee and a grant from the Ronald McDonald House Charities of Northern New York, Inc. With these grants we were able to expand our services by adding two new program areas.
 One is known as our Progressive Room and is for children ages 6 weeks to 36 months.
 According to the Office of Children and Family Services Regulations, we can only mix certain age groups of children.
-Therefore, we started our second group of infants in the fall of 2004.
 As they are growing and changing, the room is changing with them, hence the name "Progressive Room".
 The room will operate in the same manner as our Infant, Toddler 1 and Toddler 2 programs with special attention to developmentally appropriate practices.